uclasoles/UCLA-SOLES-website/README.md

 No installation is required to use this site.
 The currently hosted version of the website can be found [here](https://soles-website-dev.web.app/).
 Please note that the website is under construction and is not considered functional at this time.

-## Development Quick Set-Up
+## Quick Set-Up

-Before contributing to this repository, please see our Contributing Guidelines (add link to that here).
+Before contributing to this repository, please the [Contributing](https://github.com/uclasoles/UCLA-SOLES-website/wiki/Contributing) page of our Wiki.
 The following is a quick set-up guide for this project:

 ```
 > git clone git@github.com:uclasoles/UCLA-SOLES-website.git soles-site-dev